 Filming has already wrapped on The Eternals, so that movie’s release date could be secure as long as the coronavirus shutdown doesn’t delay the postproduction phase too long.
 That leaves plenty of time for Shang-Chi to resume production and still hit its February 2021 opening weekend without impacting May 2021’s Doctor Strange in the Multiverse of Madness.

-Of course, all of those possibilities tend to fall on the best-case scenario side of the coronavirus possibilities, and a lengthy shutdown that extends through the summer and into the fall could cause the entire schedule of Marvel movies to topple like so many dominoes.
+Of course, all of those possibilities tend to fall on the best-case scenario side of the coronavirus possibilities, and a lengthy shutdown that extends through the summer and into the fall could cause the entire schedule of

 Things get even more complicated on the TV side.